Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Antacids:

-Provide quick symptom relief by neutralizing stomach acid
+Provide quick symptom relief (neutralize acid)

 Don't heal ulcers but reduce pain

-Can be used as needed for symptom management
+Can be used as needed

 Diagnostic Testing